Crushes + Ships · ep. 42

 • Don’t bend or break your boundaries in the name of “love.”
 If you’re not comfortable saying/sharing/sending/doing something, say so.
 Speak up.
 Say no. If they respond with, “If you loved me you would …” – that’s manipulative and it’s not ok.

-• If they say unkind things about you – your looks, your size, your weight, your intellect – but brush it off as a joke, or straight up criticize or compare you, or do anything that makes you feel not good when you’re , do not accept that.
+• If they say unkind things about you – your looks, your size, your weight, your intellect – but brush it off as a joke, or straight up criticize or compare you, or do anything that makes you feel not good when you’re with them, do not accept that.
 You deserve better.

 • Warning: if they are abusive in any way, get out immediately and get help.
 Talk to an adult you trust – parent, teacher, coach, counselor, ok?